fenago/linux-administration/md/Lab_15.md

 ```
 root@ubuntu-linux:~# ls /sys/class/net

-eth0 lo wlan0
+eth0 lo
 ```

-I have three network interfaces on my system:
+We have two network interfaces on my system:

 1.  [eth0]: The Ethernet interface
 2.  [lo]: The loopback interface

-3.  [wlan0]: The Wi-Fi interface

 Notice that, depending on your computer\'s hardware, you may get different names for your network interfaces.